PC88/2DG_LunarLander/README.md

 # 2DG_LunarLander
-simple Project made in Legacy OpenGL, using GLUT - this is C++ from my end.
+simple Project made in Legacy OpenGL, using GLUT, for university - this is C++ from my end.